-The arctic winds of the Southern sea flowed through the forests of southern Vispyr, as it swirled around the stone wood trees a thin layer of white stuck to the darkened bark.
-Among the trees a group of gypsies were setting up camp for the night when they noticed the ice settling on the trees around them.
-An elderly lady reached out pulling a shard of ice from a tree, she held it in a closed fist waiting for it to melt.
-Seconds passed and the shard melted in her hand.
+The arctic winds of the Southern sea flowed through the forests of southern Vispyr; as they swirled around the stone wood trees, a thin layer of white stuck to the darkened bark.
+Among the trees, a group of gypsies were setting up camp for the night when they noticed the ice settling on the trees around them.
+An elderly lady reached out, pulling a shard of ice from a tree; she held it in a closed fist, waiting for it to melt.
+Seconds passed, and the fragment melted in her hand.

 “He does not wander this way tonight.
 We set up camp.”